Teriyaki Chicken Ramen Noodle Soup

 7

-Add Ramen and Flip Chicken
+Flip the Chicken

-Add ramen noodles to the simmering broth and cook according to package instructions.
-Then flip the chicken and cook another 5–7 minutes until done.
+Flip the chicken and cook another 5–7 minutes until done.
 Rest 5 minutes, then slice.

 Chicken Ramen Noodle Soup Instruction E